 Preservation Scholar Internship Program

-The Providence Preservation Society welcomes student interest in its Preservation Scholar Internship Program during the summer of 2021.
+The Providence Preservation Society welcomes student interest in its Preservation Scholar Internship Program during the summer of 2022.
 This paid internship provides career exploration opportunities for curious students from backgrounds historically excluded from jobs in the fields of historic preservation and cultural heritage.
-Students will gain experience in key areas such as advocacy, architectural history, public engagement, communications, and nonprofit administration.
+Students will gain experience in key areas such as advocacy, architectural history, public engagement, communications, and/or nonprofit administration.
 Candidates are not required to have previous interest or experience in preservation or related disciplines.

-Interns will learn and work virtually and play an important role in advancing one or more areas of PPS’s mission.
+Interns will play an important role in advancing one or more areas of PPS’s mission.
 Interns will work closely with staff and devote approximately half their time to training, participation in daily operations, and general contributions to ongoing work at PPS.
 The remainder of their time will be devoted to work on an independent project, to be developed in consultation with their supervisor.
 Ongoing career mentorship is woven throughout the internship experience.
 Successful interns will possess strong writing and communication skills, an enthusiasm for making history accessible to the public, intellectual curiosity, and good humor.

 - Conduct research on PPS properties and Providence architecture and cultural landscapes